What is a scientific analysis, and why should we understand and do it?

 physical laws

-- often require decisions or action before complete knowledge is
+- some science issues require decisions or action before complete knowledge is

-- "balanced" coverage: given lots of people, there are often
+- Science and journalism.
+Given lots of people, there are often

 - Hallmarks of good science